Things to Know About Your Vehicle’s Number Plate

 FAQs on Vehicle Number Plates

-• Why is a vehicle number plate important in India?
+• Can I drive with a fancy or decorated number plate in India?

-• What is the standard format of an Indian vehicle number plate?
+• What is the format of a standard Indian vehicle registration number?

 Disclaimer